frc1511/frc1511.github.io/cpp_stuff/classes/index.md

 // --- BaseClass.h ---

 class BaseClass {
 public:
-    virtual void myVirtualFunction(); // A virtual function.
-Can be re-implemented in the derived class. virtual void myPureVirtualFunction() = 0; // A pure virtual function.
-Must be re-implemented in the derived class.
+  // A virtual function.
+Can be re-implemented in the derived class. virtual void myVirtualFunction();

+  // A pure virtual function.
+MUST be re-implemented in the derived class. virtual void myPureVirtualFunction() = 0;
 };

 // --- DerivedClass.h ---